 For comparison of outcome for one patient in different hospitals and for use of shared reference values it is relevant to have a high degree of harmonization between results of various laboratories.
 Part of the scheme design is to monitor this by calculating the Inter-laboratory CV.
 This, along with the number of laboratories which submitted results, is shown in the column "Data All labs" in the Annual report.
-It can be seen that most laboratories submitted results for methylmalonic acid (104) whereas only 38 participated for vanillactic acid.
+It can be seen that most laboratories submitted results for methylmalonic acid (106) whereas only 38 participated for vanillactic acid.

-The Inter-lab CV ranges from 21.8 % for glutaric acid to 62.4% for 3-OH-3-methylglutaric acid.
+The Inter-lab CV ranges from 19.1 % for 3-Methylglutarate to 57.8% for 3-OH-3methylglutaric acid.
 As expected, the Inter-lab CV is typically 2 to 3-fold higher than the corresponding Intra-lab CV but for a number of organic acids this discrepancy is more than 3-fold.
-Key examples, with relevance for disease monitoring and/or diagnosis are 3-hydroxy-3-methylglutaric acid, 3-hydroxyisobutyric acid, D,L-glyceric acid, pyroglutamic acid and previously also N-acetylaspartic acid.
+Key examples, with relevance for disease monitoring and/or diagnosis are 3-hydroxy-3-methylglutaric acid, 3-hydroxyisobutyric acid, D,L-glyceric acid and pyroglutamic acid.
 For a number of compounds, this discrepancy was persistently observed also in previous schemes from 2008 on.
-Compounds with a high inter-laboratory CV (>50%) typically show lower median recoveries (< 80%), as indicated in the Figure below.
+Compounds with a high inter-laboratory CV (>50%) typically show lower median recoveries (< 80%).
 This is another reason to emphasize the need for harmonization of methods between the different laboratories.